SukkoPera/Hannes256/README.md

 * Bit 4/5: Leave at 1 for compatibility with the expansion by CSORY
 * Bit 6: "TED-feature" (added in "Update 1" of the original design):
   * 0: TED always accesses the *default* bank (see below)
-  * 1: TED accesses the RAM*bank selected with bits 0 and 1 (for text, graphic)
+  * 1: TED accesses the RAM-bank selected with bits 0 and 1
 * Bit 7: Set the switch bound:
   * 0: >= $1000
   * 1: >= $4000